 Overuse has happened to most of us at one time or another.
 And whether it be helping someone move, lifting overhead to paint a ceiling, or participating in a new sport.
 These activities can cause your shoulders and back to overworked more than usual.
 When this occurs, it can lead to ligament and muscle strains, causing pain in your spine and between your shoulder blades.

 Cervical Herniated disc:

 While this is also not very common, a rib can dislocate and become misaligned from overhead or repetitive movement.
 And it can lead to sharp shoulder pain.
 Furthermore, this comes as a result of a rib that is not aligned, which can limit arm movements and breathing.

 A result of some heart conditions can cause pain in the shoulder blade area.
 Heart problems, such as a tear in one of the large arteries, can cause intense pain that can be felt in the shoulder blade.
 It’s also common for women to experience pain in the upper back and shoulder when having a heart attack.

 A weak vertebral bone in the upper back can fracture and compress leading to pain that eases with rest and is often sensitive to touch.
-It is most common on the elderly and is caused by osteoporosis.
+A compression fracture is most common in the elderly and is caused by osteoporosis.

 If pain affects your daily routines or exists for more than a week, seek help from a medical professional.
 If it is accompanied by headaches, nausea or fatigue, seek medical help immediately.
 For a preferred specialist in South Florida, call 1-888-409-8006 for more information.